 Any type of addiction can be both harmful to the patient and their loved ones.
 Such addictions can even become life-threatening.
 We approach each patient with care and understanding.
-The good news is that effective and caring medication assisted treatment can help a person recover.
+The good news is that effective and caring Opiate Detoxification and Medically Supervised Withdrawl can help a person recover.
 Dr. Locketz is a specialist in outpatient drug detoxification.
-He treats addictions to prescription pain killers such as Percocet, Oxycontin, Vicodin, Lortab, Ultram, Morphine, and Dilaudid.
-In addition, he treats addictions to alcohol and benzodiazepienes such as Xanax, Klonopin, Valium, Ambien, and Ativan.
+He treats addictions to prescription pain killers.
+In addition, he treats addictions to alcohol and benzodiazepienes.
 Dr. Locketz treats addiction to nicotine as well.

-Learn more about medication assisted treatment by clicking the topics belowSuboxone Medical Detoxification
+Learn more about medication assisted treatment by clicking the topics belowOpiate Detoxification

 What does our program consist of?

-Dr. Locketz uses a number of medications to make patients more comfortable overnight before they start Suboxone the next day.
-Clonidine is an old blood pressure medication that treats symptoms such as sweats, chills, and shakes.
-He also uses the class of medications called benzodiazepines, such as Klonopin, Valium, and Ativan.
+Dr. Locketz uses a number of medications to make patients more comfortable overnight before they start any outpatient treatment.
+For example, Clonidine is an old blood pressure medication that treats symptoms such as sweats, chills, and shakes.
+Dr. Locetz also uses the class of medications called benzodiazepines, such as Klonopin, Valium, and Ativan.
 These alleviate anxiety and insomnia, which are usually a big part of the withdrawal syndrome.
 Hyoscyamine is also a great medication prescription medication for abdominal cramping and diarrhea.
 Phenergan is another medication that tends to work very well for nausea and vomiting.

-How many times a month do they need to follow up with us in clinic or telemedicine?
-3-4 times a week/3-4 times a month?
+How many times does the patient need to follow up with us in clinic?

-Is counseling required and is it included in the $1000 consult fee and $500 follow up fee?
+Is counseling required and is it included in the fee?

-Psychotherapy using motivational interviewing and cognitive behavioral therapy (CBT) for substance abuse.
-These have been shown to be very effective in the treatment of opioid, opiate, benzodiazepine, and alcohol addictions.
+Psychotherapy using motivational interviewing and cognitive behavioral therapy (CBT) for substance abuse has been shown to be very effective in the treatment of opiate, benzodiazepine, and alcohol addictions.
+Counseling is not required but strongly encouraged.
 Motivational interviewing is a non-confrontational style of addiction psychotherapy where the patient is guided to find their own internal motivation for change.
 CBT is based on social learning theory. which states that drug and alcohol use are learned behaviors.
 Because drug and alcohol use are learned behaviors, they can therefore be “unlearned”.
 CBT for alcohol and drug addictions is also based on the findings that inaccurate or biased thoughts and beliefs, coupled with poor coping skills, lead to drug and alcohol abuse.
 CBT teaches changes in thinking about, and reactions to, relapse provoking situations.
 It requires practice and time to effectively use the principles of CBT.
 In CBT, a lapse or relapse is not used as a punishment.
 Instead, they are used as a learning tool towards your ultimate goal of abstinence or moderate alcohol use.

 Previous medical records required?